PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-08 07:39:13
+Last updated: 2024-04-08 07:39:45
-Random Quote: When you get too close to the sun, your dreams may melt away. - Steve Murphy
+Random Quote: Maybe the Big Bang is nothing more than God’s act of creation. -